zorbash/zorbash.github.com/content/post/slack-bookmarks-collaboration-elixir.md

 ## Closing Thoughts

+I hope that this post gives an idea of the features of Opus and I promise to cover the next of them in a following post.
-If you're using Opus, let me know, I'd be glad to hear your feedback.
+If you're using Opus, I'd be glad to hear your feedback.

 Do you represent an open-source community and you're interested to try out Tefter Organizations?
 Let me know and we'll add you to an unlimited